© Walkers' Home Swap, 2017

 The areas of Donegal, Sligo and Galway are within easy travel from where we live.
-County Donegal in the North West of Ireland, is 6 miles away.
+County Donegal in the North West of Ireland, is 1 mile away.

 Bundoran and Rosnowlagh, with their lovely beaches are well worth a visit.
 The Atlantic drive, offers a feast of scenery along some of the most beautiful places in North Donegal.
 The road passes little bays and hillsides dotted with white cottages and spectacular views of mountains.

 Glenveagh National Park, comprising of a castle and park where red deer roam the hills, is situated on the eastern side of the Derryveagh Mountains in the north-west of County Donegal.
 The Park contains 14,000 hectares of mountain, raised bogland, lakes and woodlands and is dissected by the valley which gives the park its name, Glenveigh (Gleann Bheatha) meaning ‘Glen of the Birches’.

 The journey via Glengesh Pass located 1.5km south of Ardara on the N15 to Killybegs is a most memorable one for any visitor to south west Donegal.
 The view from Glengesh Pass onto Beg Bay is spectacular.

 The Slieve League cliffs, situated on the West coast of Donegal, are said to be one of the highest and finest marine cliffs in Europe with a drop straight down into the wild, Atlantic waves below.
 Donegal Bay can be clearly seen as you walk towards the terrifyingly high top of Slieve League and there is a small lake at eye level.
 A short walk will take you to the right of the amazing cliff face of Bunglas (which literally means end of the cliff) which rises over 600m above the raging ocean.
 One Man’s Path will take you to the summit of Slieve League but the climb must be approached with extreme caution.